-PREPARE FOR YOUR STUDIES Module selection If you begin your MA programme in September, you will hear from the Paris Office staff over the summer, who will prompt you via email to make your module selection for the autumn term.
-Once you have made your module selection, you will confirm this via email with the Paris Office Manager.
-If you begin your MA programme in January, you will hear from the Paris Office staff over the autumn.
+PREPARE FOR YOUR STUDIES

+Module selection After your enrolment and registration are complete, you will register for your modules via the Kent Vision student portal.
+A list of modules delivered at our Paris Centre can be found here: kent.ac.uk/courses/modules? collection=P. Contact the Kent Paris office if you are unsure about how to register for your modules.
 Academic planning The academic structure of your MA is similar to that of most MA programmes offered in the United Kingdom and has been approved by the relevant accreditation bodies; however, it may be different from the system in which you studied as an undergraduate student.
-To ensure that you have a sound understanding of the structure of your MA, we recommend that you become familiar with the regulations and pertinent information outlined in the Postgraduate Taught MA (PGT) handbook provided by your academic school.

-Academic terms

-Your MA is divided into three terms.
+We will deliver a session on degree structure and progression during Welcome Week.
+Academic terms Your MA is divided into three terms.
 Both the autumn and spring terms are teaching terms, and you will meet regularly with your tutors.
 The autumn term begins in late September, and the spring term begins in January.
-The third term, summer term, is designed for you to write up your dissertation or dissertation project, which you will submit at the end of August.
+The third term is designed for you to write up your dissertation or dissertation project, which you will submit at the end of August.
 If you begin your MA programme in January, you will have teaching in the spring term, followed by the summer term, where you have the opportunity to start thinking about your dissertation, or undertake an internship or work experience.
 You will then have teaching in the autumn term, and work on your dissertation in the following spring term.
 You are welcome to travel during the summer term, but you should remember to schedule supervision sessions with your dissertation supervisor during this time.